GiansCode/GianReferrals/README.md

 ### API
 The Referrals instance you got above is what you need to keep.
 You can pass this around via dependency injection, or make a dreaded singleton instance yourself.
-Additionally on bukkit the instance is passed to the service manager, and the papi expansion need access.
-This was merely added for PAPI though, it may change in the future so I would not recommend relying on it.
+Additionally, on bukkit the instance is passed to the service manager, and the papi expansion need access.
+This was merely added for PAPI though, it may change in the future, so I would not recommend relying on it.

-The API is well documented with javadocs, and the method names are relatively self descriptive, there isn't much to cover here.
+The Referrals class is well documented with javadocs, and the method names are relatively self-descriptive, there isn't much to cover here.

 Oh there's also events though, 5 of them in fact.
 - RecordCreateEvent